angristan/awesome-stars/README.md

 - [open-coinomi-android](https://github.com/cosmojg/open-coinomi-android) - The final open source (GPL 3.0) release of Coinomi's cryptocurrency wallet for Android.
 - [openwallet-android](https://github.com/openwalletGH/openwallet-android) - The first truly free, libre, and open source light wallet for multiple cryptocurrencies (Bitcoin, Ethereum, Ripple, etc).
 - [wallpaperBot](https://github.com/Shazambom/wallpaperBot) - Its a wallpaper bot that rips all of the wallpapers from a url that its given
-- [Gadgetbridge](https://github.com/Freeyourgadget/Gadgetbridge) - Github mirror of Gadgetbridge - A free and cloudless replacement for your gadget vendors' closed source Android applications.
+- [Gadgetbridge](https://github.com/Freeyourgadget/Gadgetbridge) - We are on codeberg.org now! https://codeberg.org/Freeyourgadget/Gadgetbridge -  Gadgetbridge - A free and cloudless replacement for your gadget vendors' closed source Android applications.
 Supports Pebble, Mi Band, Liveview, HPlus and more.
 - [mousetodon](https://github.com/cerisara/mousetodon) - Android app to connect to the mastodon social network
 - [Dnscrypt-AndroidClient](https://github.com/namcap/Dnscrypt-AndroidClient) - App for controlling the DNSCrypt Proxy on Android
 - [PalletTown](https://github.com/novskey/PalletTown) - A GUI for creating pokemon trainer club accounts based on pikaptcha.